wtfplayer/redemption/README.md

-# Reminder
-I put the scripts into sections!
+# Reminder, the scripts are gonna be in sections.

 # Crash Script
 The "crash" script, that basically just makes a fake screen that makes it look like you're banned but you're really not. (good for trolling)